-- signed a water supply proposal - signed a water supply proposal and are negotiating a conditional water supply contract, or - been allotted water under GAWB's queuing guideline and have provided confirmation of intent to submit a water supply proposal.
+- signed a water supply proposal - signed a water supply proposal and are negotiating a conditional water supply contract, or - been allotted water under GAWB's queuing guideline and have provided confirmation of intent to submit a water supply proposal.46

 Clearly, these demand estimates are uncertain, particularly given that some prospective hydrogen customers have yet to finalise their investment decisions.
+As noted in Box 1, several challenges to the development of the hydrogen market are beginning to emerge, which could impact investment decisions in the near term.